roncterry/lab_env_tools/README.md

 ## Virtual Machine Storage Pools (Optional)

-If you are using the [install_lab_env](https://github.com/roncterry/install_lab_env) framework to install your the VMs in your lab environment, and you wish to have a storage pool automatically created for the VM's directory (/home/VMs/<COURSE_ID>/<NAME_OF_VM>) when the VM is registered with Libvirt, then create a file in the VM's directory named <NAME_OF_VM>.pool.xml that contains the pool description.
+If you are using the [Installer Framework](https://github.com/roncterry/install_lab_env) to install your the VMs in your lab environment, and you wish to have a storage pool automatically created for the VM's directory (/home/VMs/<COURSE_ID>/<NAME_OF_VM>) when the VM is registered with Libvirt, then create a file in the VM's directory named <NAME_OF_VM>.pool.xml that contains the pool description.

 ## Virtual Machine Virtual BMC Devices (Optional)

-If you are using the [install_lab_env](https://github.com/roncterry/install_lab_env) framework to install your the VMs in your lab environment, and you wish to have virtual BMC devices created for your VM when it is registered with Libvirt, then create a file in the VM's directory named <NAME_OF_VM>.vbmc that contains the virtual BMC device description.
+If you are using the [Installer Framework](https://github.com/roncterry/install_lab_env) to install your the VMs in your lab environment, and you wish to have virtual BMC devices created for your VM when it is registered with Libvirt, then create a file in the VM's directory named <NAME_OF_VM>.vbmc that contains the virtual BMC device description.
 An example of this file can be found in the [vbmcctl](https://github.com/roncterry/vbmcctl) project (vbmcctl.cfg.example).
 The **vbmcctl** command must be installed on the host machine for this functionality to work.

 # ISO Images